morepork/pacdefence/README.md

 Note that you need a Java virtual machine installed to run the game, version 6 or greater.

+To compile and run the game locally, first download the junit libs into the `lib` directory, then:

+    ant compile
+    java gui.Application

+To run a test class

+    ant compile
+    java -cp ".:lib/*" org.junit.runner.JUnitCore creeps.DistanceComparatorTest

 ### Command line switches

 *-d, --debugTimes*